nik879/parserslides/slides.md

 Why it is attractive for you to solve this Problem? 🔎

-# Solving this problem presents an exciting opportunity for personal and professional growth within the industry.
+# Why it is attractive for you to solve this problem?
+Solving this problem presents an exciting opportunity for personal and professional growth.
+By mastering DevOps concepts and practices, you'll become a sought-after professional in the IT industry.